 In the interest of improving the surgeon training experience and expanding training programs, we are exploring telesurgery as a way to provide more convenient or expedient surgeon-to-surgeon proctoring and coaching.
 We see telesurgery as a means to allow surgeons to learn and optimize their robotic-assisted surgery skills under the guidance of leading specialists – with less disruption to clinical schedules due to travel — and therefore less impact on patients.

 A. Intuitive has an extensive patent portfolio of internally developed technology, as well as a variety of patents acquired or exclusively licensed from leaders in surgical robotics.

 Q: Why isn't Intuitive Surgical getting involved in the Defense Advanced Research Projects Agency (DARPA) Defense Sciences project to develop robotic technology for use on the battlefield?

-A: Intuitive's principal corporate offices are located in Sunnyvale, California, United States, which is in the Silicon Valley region near San Jose.
+A: Intuitive's principal corporate offices are located in Sunnyvale, California, United States, which is in Silicon Valley, near San Jose.

 A: We currently market our system in the United States through a direct sales organization to hospitals.
 We have European operations headquartered in Aubonne, Switzerland and Asia-Pacific operations headquartered in Shanghai, China.
-We sell directly in some European countries and use distributors and agents in the rest of the world.
+We sell directly in some European countries and in Korea, and we use distributors and agents throughout the rest of the world.